 - 4 cups vegetable broth

-- 1-inch piece of fresh ginger minced or 1 ¼ teaspoons ground ginger
+- 1 inch fresh ginger minced; or 1 ¼ teaspoons ground ginger

 For the Spices: